kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 *  how to store disguises (blockchain or IPFS or OrbitDB or Textile),
 *  how to retrieve a disguise, modify it and store back

-We can also derive Pepito into a true humanitarian organisation without disrupting the code.
+We can also derive Pepito into a true humanitarian organisation management system without disrupting the code.

 ![Frontend](https://github.com/kvutien/Machu-Picchu/blob/main/Pepito/Final%20Project%20React.png)